RobertLeisner/Bodoconsult.AppInfrastructure/doc/Bodoconsult.App/Others.md

 Assert.That(myPool.LengthOfQueue, Is.EqualTo(NumberOfItems));
 ```

-# ProducerConsumerQueue/<T/>
+# ProducerConsumerQueue<T/>

-ProducerConsumerQueue/<T/> implements the producer-consumer-pattern for one or many producers but only one consumer.
+ProducerConsumerQueue<T/> implements the producer-consumer-pattern for one or many producers but only one consumer with running the consumer always on the same thread.
 This may be helpful if the consumer is maybe a database or a file which should not be accessed by multiple threads at the same time.

 ``` csharp
 const string s1 = "Blubb";